YarnSpinnerTool/YarnSpinner/ANTLR/antlr-notes-and-discussion.md

 **THIS IS ALL STILL WORK IN PROGRESS AND OPEN TO CHANGE**

-This is now partially built into YarnSpinner. `Dialogue` objects have an `experimentalMode` bool flag that if set to true, they will use the ANTLR compiler.
-This can only be done on objects using the yarn.txt format, all others will fail to parse.

 For discussion on this jump into the #yarnspinner channel on the [Narrative Game Development](https://narrativegamedev.slack.com/) slack.

 I thought it might be worth documenting what this WIP version does/doesn't do and why it is that way, should make moving forward a bit simpler.